NicoHood/SecureLoader/Readme.md

 If no bootkey was set at startup you need to set a Bootloader Key from the Bootloader via USB HID.
 It is intended that it is **not possbile to upload a Firmware until a Bootloader Key was set**.
-It is not possible to remove a Bootloader Key afterwards. **Never ship a device without an inital vendor Bootloader Key.** TODO link
+It is not possible to remove a Bootloader Key afterwards. **Never ship a device without an initial vendor Bootloader Key.** TODO link

 TODO will boot straight into recovery mode and require a password change first.